be-cloud-be/odoo-modules/document_gdrive/README.md

+This module is considered in Beta stage.

 #Google Drive Attachement Module for Odoo

-This module allows the attachement of Google Drive document to all records and also to directly upload new document to a dedicated folder on gdrive.
+This module allows the attachment of Google Drive document to all records and also to directly upload new document to a dedicated folder on gdrive.

 This will considerably reduce the size required for your attachement.